jafaryor/algorithms-and-data-structures/src/readme.md

 In summary, since the amortized cost of each operation is bounded above bya constant, the actual time for any sequence of `n` operations on a dynamic table is `O(n)`.

+### Reduction
+A __reduction__ is a situation where an algorithm developed for one problem is used to solve another.

+For example, for finding duplicates, we can sort items and iterate through them to find duplicates.
+It is easier to find duplicates in this case, as they are next to each other.

 ---

 #### [Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, and Ronald L. Rivest](http://staff.ustc.edu.cn/~csli/graduate/algorithms/book6/toc.htm)